 Every campus needs a home base, and the Bloomberg Center is Cornell Tech’s hub for learning.
 Named in honor of Emma and Georgina Bloomberg, it is the intellectual nerve center of the campus, bringing together students and faculty to collaborate across disciplines -- but also serving as a venue for chance collisions between academia and the world at large.
 LEARN MORE

 Thom Mayne, Design Director, Morphosis

 Startup culture is the lifeblood of Cornell Tech, where academia and industry collide.
-In a first-of-its-kind building, The Bridge houses recent Cornell Tech students hustling to commercialize a new idea, start-ups on the verge of explosive growth, established companies developing leading-edge technologies and products, as well as academic teams conducting groundbreaking research.
-The Bridge was developed in partnership with Forest City Ratner Companies.
-Learn about opportunities at thebridgeatcornelltech.com.
+In a first-of-its-kind building, the Tata Innovation Center houses recent Cornell Tech students hustling to commercialize a new idea, start-ups on the verge of explosive growth, established companies developing leading-edge technologies and products, as well as academic teams conducting groundbreaking research.
+The Tata Innovation Center was developed in partnership with Forest City Ratner Companies.
 LEARN MORE

 Marion Weiss and Michael Manfredi, Co-Founders, Weiss/Manfredi Architecture

 As the world’s first residential high-rise built to Passive House standards, The House exemplifies Cornell Tech’s commitment to setting new benchmarks in sustainability and innovation.
 The on-campus home for students and faculty, The House reinforces the social and intellectual connectivity at the heart of Cornell Tech’s mission.
 Geared toward students and faculty who want to live on campus in a traditional residential setting, it also allows them to connect to the New York experience.
 Learn about residential life on Roosevelt Island and on-campus housing at thehouseatcornelltech.com.
 LEARN MORE

 Gary E. Handel, President, and Blake Middleton, Partner, Handel Architects